Brian-Weloba/Portfolio-landing-page/README.md

  Feel free to pop in and check out my Portfolio at any time.

  This site was built using [GitHub Pages](htps://pages.github.com/)

+ The mobile page was built using [Netlify] (https://app.netlify.com/).
+Visit the [mobile branch](https://github.com/Brian-Weloba/Portfolio-landing-page/tree/mobile) to view the code.

 ## Setup